BYK/pyresto/docs/tutorial.rst

 -------------

-Since all relation types expect the class object itself for relations, it is not always possible to put all relation definitons inside the class definition.
+Since all relation types expect the class object itself for relations, it is not always possible to put all relation definitions inside the class definition.
 For those cases, you can simply late bind the relations as follows:

 .. literalinclude:: ../pyresto/apis/github/models.py
-    :lines: 92-100
+    :lines: 78-86

 Authentication